 Associate Conductor, Collegium Singers

 Ryan W. Sullivan is currently in his second year as a DMA student in choral conducting at the University of North Texas.
 When not at UNT, he works as the Administrator for the Dallas Symphony Chorus.
 Prior to UNT, Sullivan earned his MM in Choral Conducting at Texas Tech University where he studied with Richard Bjella and David Becker.
 While studying at TTU he conducted the University Singers, was the assistant conductor of the Women’s Chorale, and taught undergraduate courses in Aural Skills.
-He holds BME and BM degrees from the University of Missouri - Kansas City Conservatory of Music and Dance where he studied with Dr. Charles Robinson and voice with Vinson Cole.
+He holds BME and BM degrees from the University of Missouri - Kansas City Conservatory of Music and Dance where he studied music education with Dr. Charles Robinson and voice with Vinson Cole.
 His dissertation project is focused on editing the music of 17th century Venetian composer, Giovanni Legrenzi.